EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

   * Remember to add a comma where appropriate to insure proper json syntax.

 ### Load Jenkins Jobs
-  * Become the Jenkins user (note Jenkins does not have a login shell) with <code>sudo su -s /bin/bash jenkins</code>
+  * Become the Jenkins user (note Jenkins does not have a login shell <code>sudo su -s /bin/bash jenkins</code>).
-  * Go to the Jenkins jobs directory: <code>cp /usr/local/home/jenkins/Instances/WS/jobs</code>
+  * Go to the Jenkins jobs directory (<code>cp /usr/local/home/jenkins/Instances/WS/jobs</code>).
-  * <code>mkdir IrodsBuilder IrodsCleaner IrodsListener</code> to set up job directories for each job.
+  * Set up job directories for each job (<code>mkdir IrodsBuilder IrodsCleaner IrodsListener</code>).
-  * Add each of the three build configurations to its respective folder as config.xml (e.g., <code>cp /vagrant/scratchEuPathDBIrods/Configurations/JenkinsJobs/IrodsBuilder.xml config.xml</code>)
+  * Add each of the three build configurations to its respective folder as config.xml.
+They are found in the EuPathDBIrods project (e.g., <code>cp /vagrant/scratchEuPathDBIrods/Configurations/JenkinsJobs/IrodsBuilder.xml config.xml</code>).
   * Log off as jenkins (<code>exit</code>).
   * On the Jenkins website (as admin), go to <code>Manage Jenkins -> Reload Configuration from Disk</code>

 ### Set Up Subversion
   * Jenkins 2 uses the default SVN version of 1.4.
-  * On the Jenkins website (as admin), go to <code>Manage Jenins ->  Configure System</code> and change the Subversion version to 1.8.
+  * On the Jenkins website (as admin), go to <code>Manage Jenkins ->  Configure System</code> and change the Subversion version to 1.8.

 ### Allow DB Connections Through Firewall
-  * Run sshuttle <code>sshuttle -e 'ssh -o StrictHostKeyChecking=no' -r [user]@spruce.pcbi.upenn.edu 128.91.49.128/24 128.192.0.0/16 > /dev/null 2>&1 &</code>
+  * Run sshuttle (<code>sshuttle -e 'ssh -o StrictHostKeyChecking=no' -r [user]@spruce.pcbi.upenn.edu 128.91.49.128/24 128.192.0.0/16 > /dev/null 2>&1 &</code>).
   * Insure that a process number is returned.
-Remeber to do this initially after vagrant up/vagrant ssh.
+Remeber to do this initially after vagrant up/vagrant ssh or builds will not work.

 ### Verify Jobs
   * For each of the jobs, IrodsBuilder, IrodsCleaner, IrodsListener, verify that each is restricted to run on the irods node and set it if otherwise.

 ### Set Up Irods Builder Jenkins Job
   * Run the IrodsBuilder job manually - via Build Now button.
 It will fail but this action will create a workspace for the job at <code>/var/tmp/workspace/IrodsBuilder</code>
-  * Become joeuser: <code>sudo su - joeuser</code> and go to the new workspace <code>cd /var/tmp/workspace/IrodsBuilder</code>
+  * Become joeuser (<code>sudo su - joeuser</code>) and go to the new workspace (<code>cd /var/tmp/workspace/IrodsBuilder</code>)
   * Create a <code>setenv</code> bash script file here containing the following:
 <code>
   export GUS_HOME=$BASE_GUS/gus_home